wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 17.16
 =====

 * You must update the Wazo Client to 17.16.
-See the :ref:`Wazo Client compatibility table
-  <cti_client_compatibility>`.

 * The *enabled_plugins* section of the ``wazo-auth`` service has been renamed *enabled_backend_plugins* and is now a dictionary.